stan-davies/graphics-experiment/README.md

   only need alpha of 255, in which case no colour, so could replace whole pixel with 'a'
 - perhaps also use binary system    = o or some other compression

+- Sort out loading of textures with bogus values.